UPDATED: JULY 05, 2023 | 3 MIN READ

 Cheapest student health insurance plan with high out-of-pocket maximums

-If you’re generally healthy and only visit the doctor for routine checkups, it’s best to go with a low-cost medical plan with a high out-of-pocket maximum.
+If you’re generally healthy and only visit the doctor for routine checkups, using a low-cost medical plan with a high out-of-pocket maximum is best.
 Georgia’s cheapest health insurance plan for students with a high out-of-pocket maximum is the Anthem Catastrophic Pathway X Guided Access HMO 8550 offered by Blue Cross Blue Shield Healthcare Plan of Georgia, Inc.

 Cheapest student health insurance plan with an HSA option